 Government shutdowns are nothing new.
 The US has had 21 of them since the mid-1970s.
 And Congress will probably (read: definitely) find itself running against the clock to keep the lights on again.
 But what happens if the gov does shut down?

 What to Know About Government Shutdowns

-Every fall, Congress has to pass spending bills to fund the government.
-The president also has to sign off.
-The funding typically covers everything from Social Security to NASA.
-Sometimes lawmakers get it done on time.
-Sometimes they hit the snooze button and pass a temporary bill that kicks the final funding debate down the road.
-If they can’t agree on how to fund the government and fail to pass a bill, the government shuts down.
-Essential agencies (like the FBI and Customs and Border Protection) are still open for business...but aren’t able to pay their employees.
+Every fall, Congress has to pass a spending bill to fund the government for the upcoming fiscal year (which runs from Oct 1 to Sept 30).
+The money typically covers everything from Social Security to NASA.
+Sometimes, lawmakers pass a bill by the deadline.
+Other times, they hit the snooze button and pass a temporary bill that punts the final funding deadline down the road (aka a stopgap measure).
+Or, they disagree on how to fund the government and fail to pass a bill on time.
+And that’s when the government shuts down.

-A full shutdown happens when lawmakers and the president can’t agree on a funding plan for much of the government.
-A partial shutdown happens when lawmakers agree to fund some agencies or departments, but not others.
-We’re currently in a partial shutdown.
+A partial shutdown happens when lawmakers and the president say ‘here’s some cash’ to some agencies or departments, but not others.

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.